MrHsiehVCS/unit6-pp/README.md

 For this project, you will be writing three different classes: `Deck`, `Blackjack`, and `Yahtzee`.
 Make sure to properly JavaDoc your code and to use proper data encapsulation.

+## GRADING BREAKDOWN

+- Attempted code in all required sections: 20 points
+- Code is DRY and follows good method decomposition: 20 points
+- Correctly JavaDoc'ed all Code: 20 points
+- Passed all Test Cases: 30 points
+- Manual testing of gameplay: 10 points
+Total: 100 points

+- Extra Credit for a Yahtzee AI that regularly ties or beats Mr. Hsieh: 5 points
+- Extra Credit for making full Blackjack/full Yahtzee: 5 points each

 ## PART A - `Deck.java`

 In Unit 5, you figured out how to make a `Card`.
 A `Card` class has been provided for you in this project.
 In **PART A** you are going to use the `Card`s to create a `Deck`.
 A `Deck` contains 52 unique `Card`s.
 The potential values are `[2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, Ace]` and the potential suits are `[Clubs, Spades, Diamonds, Hearts]`.
 Your `Deck` class must include the following: